canonical/charmed-openstack-upgrader/docs/get-started/index.rst

 **COU** requires at minimum *write* permission to the target model (see `User access levels`_ for more information).
-To verify your current user's model-scoped access level, simply calling the following Juju command and look for your OpenStack model.
+To verify your current user's model-scoped access level, run the following Juju command and look for your OpenStack model.

 .. code:: bash